carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WalkerControl<a name="carla.WalkerControl"></a> <sub><sup>_class_</sup></sub>
-WalkerControl is used for controlling the basic movement of a walker.
+WalkerControl is used for controlling the walker's basic movement.

 <h3>Instance Variables</h3>
 - <a name="carla.WalkerControl.direction"></a>**<font color="#f8805a">direction</font>** (_[carla.Vector3D](#carla.Vector3D)_)
-Vector that controls the direction of the walker.
+Vector that controls the walker's direction.
 - <a name="carla.WalkerControl.speed"></a>**<font color="#f8805a">speed</font>** (_float_)
 A scalar value to control the walker speed.
 - <a name="carla.WalkerControl.jump"></a>**<font color="#f8805a">jump</font>** (_bool_)